Preethijgan/Ex-9-Keyboard-Automation---Simulate-Keystrokes/README.md

 # Procedure:

-## Step 1 : Open UiPath Studio.
+### Step 1 : Open UiPath Studio.

-- Create a new process named KeyboardAutomation_Exercise9.
+* Create a new process named Ex 9 KeyboardAutomation.

-## Step 2: Launch the Target Application.
+### Step 2: Launch the Target Application.

-- Use the Use Application/Browser activity to open Notepad (or any text editor).
+* Use the Use Application/Browser activity to open Notepad (or any text editor).
-  * Path: C:\Windows\System32\notepad.exe
+  - Path: C:\Windows\System32\notepad.exe

-## Step 3: Simulate Typing Text.
+### Step 3: Simulate Typing Text.

-- Drag a Type Into activity inside the Use Application/Browser container.
+* Drag a Type Into activity inside the Use Application/Browser container.
-- Enter the text:
+* Enter the text:
-  * This is Keyboard Automation using UiPath.
+  - This is Keyboard Automation using UiPath.
-- In the Properties panel, enable SimulateType = True (for background typing).
+* In the Properties panel, enable SimulateType = True (for background typing).

-## Step 4: Simulate Shortcut Keys.
+### Step 4: Simulate Shortcut Keys.

-- Add a Send Hotkey activity to perform key combinations such as:
+* Add a Send Hotkey activity to perform key combinations such as:
-  * Ctrl + S → to save the file.
+  - Ctrl + S → to save the file.

-## Step 5: Add Delay (Optional).
+### Step 5: Add Delay (Optional).

-- Insert Delay activities between actions to ensure the system has enough time to respond.
+* Insert Delay activities between actions to ensure the system has enough time to respond.

-## Step 6: Save and Run the Workflow.
+### Step 6: Save and Run the Workflow.

 Execute the process and observe the simulated keystrokes in Notepad.

+# Workflow:

 <img width="1919" height="1075" alt="Screenshot 2025-11-09 132306" src="https://github.com/user-attachments/assets/c6d362ca-729f-4dab-a5d4-707c311103f9" />
 <img width="1919" height="1079" alt="Screenshot 2025-11-09 134147" src="https://github.com/user-attachments/assets/ab759557-dac3-419b-9c3a-2de549721cbe" />
 <img width="1919" height="1079" alt="Screenshot 2025-11-09 134153" src="https://github.com/user-attachments/assets/3d77bf5a-12bc-4ffe-b3c9-571fed74a008" />

-## Output:
+# Output:

 The text written into notedpad and saved